TwyllBlackleaf/employee-database/README.md

 Start the program using `node index` or `npm start` in the command line.

+For further detail, see the how-to video at this link: <https://drive.google.com/file/d/1FkEQ-MnzEKEvSHL2e8BwCgMLP4HD_4r4/view>

 ## Known Issues

 - Selecting "0: None" for a new employee's manager causes an error.